nbari/zunzuncito/docs/zunzun/Hosts.rst

 * line 5 matches host 'api.ejemplo.org' and will be served on vroot 'api_ejemplo_org'

-``Notice that the vroot directoryes have a '_' instead of a dot, this is to prevent conflicts on how python read files``
+| Notice that the vroot directoryes have a '_' instead of a dot, this is to
+prevent conflicts on how python read files.

 The API directory structure for this would be: